40 Home Repairs Anyone Can Do

 How to DIY it: You should already be emptying the lint trap before every load of laundry.
 To do a thorough cleaning of the dryer and its vent duct system, unplug the machine (and turn off the gas valve if it has one).
 Pry off the access panel on the front (try a putty knife covered with duct tape to prevent scratching) and vacuum around the motor and heating element (above).
 Then carefully disconnect the vent duct tubing from the back of the dryer and use a dryer vent brush (about $10 at home centers; look for one that also cleans refrigerator coils) to pull out any accumulated lint.
 Aim to do this at least once a year.

 While you’re at it: Vacuum behind the dryer regularly, and take the lint filter out every so often and run it under the faucet.
 If water doesn’t run through, use a stiff brush to scrub the filter with hot water and a little laundry detergent.
-Find out the home repairs you need to do before someone gets hurt.

 Test your sump pump